 “A man is as free as he chooses to make himself, never an atom freer.” ― George MacDonald, quote from Lilith

 “But,” you say, “I can’t do what he says.”
 You certainly can’t without his help.
 But if you choose to trust him and ask for his help, you will find that he does help you and that you begin to overcome the weakness you find inside yourself.2

-When the goal of your life is to bring glory to God, everything will begin to fall into place.
+The stronger the faith, the stronger the will.
+How is faith in God expressed?
+Through obedience to Jesus.
+When the goal of your life is to bring glory to the God of the Bible, everything will begin to fall into place.

 “Behaviour in pursuit of an unrecognised goal, does not feel like a choice” ~ Larry Crabb

 Trust Jesus by taking him at his word that he will take care of you and start doing what he asks of you.
-Seek to bring glory to God in all your dealings and you will be free.
+Seek to bring glory to God in all your dealings and you will become freer and freer.